2022-cs4301/compiler/README.md

 # Notes

+The focus of Stage 0 is just the _declaration of our data_.

 _We have the benefit of being in very different time zones!
 One of us can be working on the project at almost all times this weekend._

 _Check the lecture from November 3, 2022 — Dr. Motl talks about the need to patch something that's not in the pseudocode._